Bone marrow test

 • the biopsy site oozes a lot of fluid or becomes hot red and painful

-• your child is not drinking fluids
+• the patient is not drinking fluids

 Compiled by: